evgenii-shvetsov/calworks_benefits/README.md

                     **CalWORKs Cash Benefit Calculator**

-CalWORKS is a public assistance program, that provides cash aid for eligible families.
+CalWORKS is a public assistance program, that provides cash aid for eligible families. <br>
 This calculator is a tool that allows users to check if they are eligible for extra benefits from the government.

 * The program was embed onto WordPress page using ReactPress plugin</br>